spencertipping/ni/dev/network-design.md

 any particular obligation to discover existing linkages, beyond verifying that they work at all.

+**TODO:** Rewrite most or all of this: networking can be much more top-down polymorphic than is described here.

 ## Point-to-point links (L2)
 ni transmits level-2 frames over three types of channels: